mediamonks/pota/support/twig-server/README.md

   namespace for your template includes.
 - `extensionPath?: string` - A path to a file that exports an `addExtensions` function to enhance the Twig Environment.
+- `flattenPath?: boolean [false]` - Flatten the path of the template files to search in folders with other names than the template id.

   ```js
   // the 2nd parameters exposes the 'twing' import,